microsoft/LinuxTracepoints/rust/README.md

   convention.
 The events are written using the `user_events` system.
   This is intended for use as an implementation layer for a higher-level API like OpenTelemetry.
+- [eventheader_macros](eventheader_macros) provides proc macros for
+  compile-time-defined events.
+The macros are exposed by the `eventheader` crate.